OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 To upload the data, please follow these steps:

-1. Run the `post-simulation cleanup`_.
+1. Run the :ref:`post-simulation cleanup`_.
-2. Run the `data gathering script <gathering_of_results>`_.
+2. Run the :ref:`data gathering script <gathering_of_results>`_.
 3. Upload the compressed results folder to zenodo.

-  a) Go to `https://zenodo.org/communities/openfreeenergy/records?q=&l=list&p=1&s=10&sort=newest`_ to upload the data to the Open Free Energy organization.
+  a) Go to `zenodo <https://zenodo.org/communities/openfreeenergy/records?q=&l=list&p=1&s=10&sort=newest>`_ to upload the data to the Open Free Energy organization.
   b) Click the `New upload` button on the top right.
   c) Fill out all the relevant information.
-In the `Description` section please reference the Industry Benchmark repo as
+In the `Description` section please reference the `Industry Benchmark repo <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024>`_ as
-     it contains all necessary information about the simulation details (`https://github.com/OpenFreeEnergy/IndustryBenchmarks2024`_).
+     it contains all necessary information about the simulation details.
   d) Add the compressed results folder (``results_data.zip``) to the zenodo upload.
   e) Click the `Submit for review` button on the top right.
 We will then review the upload and publish it.